The Talyllyn Railway is trying hard to improve its environmental credentials

 - Resource Management

-We have recently partnered with Forest Carbon to begin a long term project to offset our CO2 emissions from burning coal.
+We have recently partnered with Forest Carbon to begin a long term project to offset our CO2 emissions from burning coal, and Carbon Neutral Britain for our annual coal consumption offsetting.
 We encourage all passengers to offset their journey by adding a £1 donation to their booking – which will be reinvested in offsetting projects.
 More information is available on our press release about our Carbon Offsetting plan.

 We have two electric vehicle charging points available at Wharf and Abergynolwyn, and have replaced an elderly diesel van with an electric version.
 Solar panels have been fitted to the Wharf building and we use solar panels up the line where possible.
 We have composting toilets at Dolgoch, and we use low-flush loos elsewhare.